Diocese of Pueblo: Reports of sex abuse

+In October 2006, the diocese paid a $4 million settlement to 23 male victims of Brother William Mueller, a Marianist band director at Roncalli High School in Pueblo between 1966 and 1971.
+John Yengich sued the diocese for $1 million in 2009, claiming that he had been sexually abused by Daniel Maio from 1968 to 1969.
+Yengich said that Maio, youth director for the diocese, would invite young boys to his residence, where he would ply them with alcohol and play strip poker with them.
+A second man accused Maio of sexual abuse in April 2010.
+The diocese settled the Yengich lawsuit in March 2011.

-On October 23, 2019, an investigation by Colorado Attorney General Phil Weiser revealed that 43 Catholic clergy were credibly accused of sexually abusing at least 166 children throughout Colorado since 1950.
+In October 2019, an investigation by Colorado Attorney General Phil Weiser revealed that 43 Catholic clergy were credibly accused of sexually abusing at least 166 children throughout Colorado since 1950.
 At least 36 of these children were molested by 19 clergy serving in the Diocese of Pueblo.

-On October 16, 2020, it was revealed that all three of Colorado's Catholic Dioceses, including the Diocese of Pueblo, had paid a total of $6.6 million in compensation to 81 victims of clergy sex abuse within the past year.
-On December 1, 2020, Weiser's final report revealed that there were an additional nine credibly accused clergy and 46 alleged victims in both the Diocese of Pueblo and Archdiocese of Denver.
-Four of these priests (Monsignor Marvin Kapushion, Father Duane Repola, Father Carlos Trujillo, and Father Joseph Walsh) were accused of committing acts of sex abuse while serving in the Diocese of Pueblo.
+In October 2020, it was revealed that all three of Colorado's Catholic dioceses, including the Diocese of Pueblo, had paid a total of $6.6 million in compensation to 81 victims of clergy sex abuse within the past year.
+In December 2020, Weiser's final report revealed that there were an additional nine credibly accused clergy and 46 alleged victims in both the Diocese of Pueblo and Archdiocese of Denver.